MrBooks36/Infinite-Parkour-datapack-updater/README.md

 # Infinite Parkour Datapack Installer
-An updater for the Infinite Parkour Datapack
+An updater for the Infinite Parkour Datapack.
+This is required to play any versions of Infinite Parkour past V0.1.2.

 # Install Instructions
 Windows only. *sorry macOS you are NOT a work in progress*